How to Create an Operations Manual for Running a Small Business

 About the author:

 Luke Jensen has been a small business owner/operator since 2006.
 His current focus is on his lighting business, Lewes Lighting LLC.
 He's also the northeast Master Licensee for WeHangChristmasLights.com as well as a certified trainer for WHCL/CLIPA.
-He has trained over 100 new installers in the past year.
+He has trained hundreds of new installers in the past few years.